Cancer and Blood Disease Institute

 We provide care for more than 1,600 new patients each year and see approximately 35,000 outpatient visits annually.
-Our pediatric Hematology, Oncology and Blood and Marrow Transplantation division is among the largest of its kind in the western U.S., serving as the leading referral centers in the region.
+Our pediatric Hematology-Oncology division is among the largest of its kind in the western U.S., serving as the leading referral centers in the region.

 Many landmarks in childhood cancer and blood diseases have been achieved at CHLA and the CBDI, including:

 - A founding member of the nation’s first pediatric cancer clinical trials group